Murali-group/GRN-tutorial/README.md

 # Running TENET

-All steps and commands to run TENET are in pre-configured Jupyter notebook ```ISMB 2022 GRN Tutorial on TENET.ipynb```.
+All steps and commands to run TENET are in pre-configured Jupyter notebook [ISMB 2022 GRN Tutorial on TENET.ipynb](./notebooks/ISMB%202022%20GRN%20Tutorial%20on%20TENET.ipynb).
 Through this notebook we will perform the following steps -
 1. Activate TENET
 2. Perform GRN inference on -